 Trapunto needle (Jeans needle)

 Free-motion quilting foot

 Free-motion quilter’s gloves

 A glide mat and gripper gloves make life much easier when free-motion quilting because they let you slide the material around in all the ways needed.

 There’s a great online tutorial for free-motion trapunto quilting on YouTube by Man Sewing.
 It’s a good idea to watch the tutorial before you begin, so you know exactly how this type of trapunto is done.

 However, the basic process involves transferring a design onto your fabric, placing a layer of polyester batting behind it, and then stitching around your pattern using water-soluble thread.
 Afterward, you’ll use your applique scissors to snip away the batting around the design.

 The last step involves free-motion quilting around your design.
 As you sew, the layers beneath your needle depress, making the design puff up.
 This is because of the extra batting used.
-Done correctly, you’ll be left with a quilt block that features a pretty “puffed” design.
+If done correctly, you’ll be left with a quilt block that features a pretty “puffed” design.

 How to Do Trapunto by Hand

-Historically, trapunto technique was done entirely by hand
+Historically, the trapunto technique was done entirely by hand